 TIPS FOR MOTIVATING STAFF BEHIND THE BAR

-We’ve all had to handle difficult conversations over the last year – and my advice to you as a leader is to approach these from a position of empathy.
+We’ve all had to handle difficult conversations over the last few years – and my advice to you as a leader is to approach these from a position of empathy.
 A lot of the time our staff just want to make sure they are heard so make sure you listen and act to try to appease their issues, as well as following up in a tangible way.
 This is why we involve our team in decision making where we can - particularly on issues that affect their role.
 This collaborative approach shows that we value their opinion and builds a sense of inherent ownership in the individual.
 At times I find leading a team similar to being a great friend.
 That’s what makes our industry so strong – we treat our team members like friends and family.

 Recognition can come in varied formats.
 Sometimes something as simple as a public ‘job well done’ or shared positive review on a staff group chat can be enough to brighten a team member’s day.It’s crucial we notice the effort they are making and thank them for going above and beyond.